lqhuang/blog/snapshots/2022-05-14-pep-690-lazy-imports.md

 ---

-IMHO, I like lazy imports as a fancy and powerful **opt-in** feature, but it's quite doubtful about setting this feature default to be enabled in current proposal.
+IMHO, I like lazy imports as a fancy and powerful **opt-in** feature, but it's quite doubtful to set this feature enabled by default in current proposal (PEP 690).

-Implicit behaviors are terrible and obviously will break backward compatibility.
+Implicit behaviors are terrible and will obviously break backward compatibility.

 Do we forget the Zen of Python: "Explicit is better than implicit"?